Curriculum Guide

 Acting Studio (0.5 credits, fall)

-Students will explore staging, communication, original scenarios, and short scenes from the perspective of both the actor and director in an extremely “hands on” experience.
+Students will explore staging, communication, original scenarios and short scenes from the perspective of both the actor and director in an extremely “hands on” experience.
 We will use Katie Mitchell’s The Director’s Craft to explore how to approach the text in a play.
-Students will be introduced to several aspects of directing including script analysis, talking to actors, staging a scene effectively, creating a concept, and rehearsal management.
+Students will be introduced to several aspects of directing, including script analysis, talking to actors, staging a scene effectively, creating a concept, and rehearsal management.
 Each student will have the opportunity to direct student actors in scenes as well as to continue their own acting training by rehearsing and performing in other students’ directing projects.
-Open to students in Classes VIVIII.
-Prerequisite: Acting Studio or Making a Scene or permission of the instructor.
-This class is on an annual rotation with Musical Theater and Words & Weapons.
+Open to students in Classes VI–VIII.
+Prerequisite: Acting Studio or Making a Scene, or permission of the instructor and head of the Performing Arts Department.
+This class is on a rotation with Musical Theater and Words & Weapons.

 Making a Scene (0.5 credits, spring)

 This class is for students who would like to explore several different styles and genres of theater through the preparation and performance of a variety of scenes throughout the semester.
 Students will be exposed to a range of plays by major playwrights and will cover realistic drama, absurdism, farce, and classical theater while also incorporating script analysis, character development, and multiple acting approaches.
-We will use Jory’s Teaching the Actor Craft text to explore various exercises and coaching tips for more effective performance.
+We will use Jory’s Teaching the Actor Craft text to explore various exercises and coaching tips for more effective performance, as well as Shurtleff’s book Audition to explore the Twelve Guideposts of Acting.
 Learning proper stage vocabulary and how to critique fellow actors’ work will also be a major part of the class.
 Taking Acting Studio is strongly recommended but not required.
-Open to students in Classes VVIII.
+Open to students in Classes V–VIII.

-Students will study the origins of American musical theater from operetta and vaudeville, through the “Golden Age” and the “British Invasion” to contemporary Broadway musicals.
+Students will study the origins of American musical theater from operetta and vaudeville, through the “Golden Age” and the “British invasion” to contemporary Broadway musicals.
 Students will have the opportunity to study and perform scenes, songs, and musical numbers from a variety of styles.
 We will learn how to act a song, learn how to transition from dialogue to song, and learn the specific functions of each type of song in a show’s structure.
 Although there is some singing involved, it is not the main focus of the class!
-Open to students in Classes VI–VIII.
-Prerequisite: Acting Studio or Making a Scene or permission of the instructor.
-This class is on an annual rotation with Words & Weapons and Directing.
+Open to students in Classes VI-VIII.
+Prerequisite: Acting Studio or Making a Scene, or permission of the instructor and head of the Performing Arts Department.
+This class is on a rotation with Words & Weapons and Directing and will not be offered in the 2025–26 academic year.

 Technical Theater (0.5 credits, fall)

 In this course, students will be introduced to theater principles through an exploration of lighting, set, and sound.
 This will include learning how to operate the sound and light boards, how to use a variety of tools in the scene shop, and how to use different painting techniques.
 The students will practice their skills by running assemblies and concerts during the school day.
-A requirement of this course, and in lieu of homework, is that students must commit to being on the tech crew for one production, which is generally five after-school tech days and two evening performances.
+A requirement of this course, and in lieu of homework, is that students must commit to being on the tech crew for one production, which generally includes five afterschool tech days and two evening performances.
 Students may choose from four different productions that run throughout the semester.
 Schedules for these required responsibilities will be determined at the beginning of the semester.
-No prior experience necessary.
-This course may be taken more than once with the permission of the instructor and the head of Performing Arts.
 Open to students in Classes V–VIII.
+Students may enroll in this class more than once with the permission of the instructor and head of the Performing Arts Department.

 Theater Design (0.5 credits, spring)

-Students will have the opportunity to explore the use of both hand-to-hand and armed combat skills in conjunction with text, allowing for the chance to perform high stakes, emotional scenes that also involve complex physical movement.
+Students will have the opportunity to explore the use of both hand to hand and armed combat skills in conjunction with text, allowing for the chance to perform high stakes, emotional scenes that also involve complex physical movement.
 We will also explore “the actor as athlete,” or the idea that an actor should be trained and ready to engage safely at a high physical level onstage.
 The class will culminate with several famous combat scenes from Shakespeare, from a sword fight to a full-scale battle scene, with a focus on maintaining the integrity of the text, while also fully physicalizing the demands of the scene.
 Open to students in Classes VI–VIII.
-Prerequisite: Acting Studio or Making a Scene or permission of the instructor.
-This class is on an annual rotation with Musical Theater and Directing.
+Prerequisite: Acting Studio or Making a Scene, or permission of the instructor and head of the Performing Arts Department.
+This class is on a rotation with Musical Theater and Directing and will not be offered in the 2025–26 academic year.